-Home to 631 places of worship, 2,687 sq miles stretching from the Humber to the Wash and with an estimated population of 1,021,600, we are proud to be part of one of the largest dioceses in the country.
+Home to 631 places of worship, 2,673 sq miles stretching from the Humber to the Wash and with an estimated population of 1,021,600, we are proud to be part of one of the largest dioceses in the country.

-We have been home to steel industry, the fishing industry and of course farming, for many generations, and the people of greater Lincolnshire have always adapted to change and been great innovators: draining the flood lands (started by Benedictine monks in Spalding priory) to develop the fens which now supply produce to our nation and beyond; the tank was invented here; and of course, it was home to Sir Isaac Newton.
+We have been home to the steel industry, the fishing industry and of course farming, for many generations, and the people of greater Lincolnshire have always adapted to change and been great innovators: draining the flood lands (started by Benedictine monks in Spalding Priory) to develop the fens which now supply produce to our nation and beyond; the Tank was invented here; and, of course, it was home to Sir Isaac Newton.
 It shouldn’t surprise us then that our diocese is a trail blazer for new and innovative ways of working together.

 Tel: 01522 50 40 50